HCI Siegen welcomes international students!

 Praxeology and Context

-Classic usability often centres on (quantitative) lab studies.
-In Siegen, we are convinced this is simply not enough because it reduces human involvement to a minimum.
-This is the reason why our work is particularly embedded in the qualitative ethnographical field, i.e. directly in user practice.
-One main focus is on the involvement of users when designing systems.
-We refer to this as Grounded Design.
+Classic usability often focuses on (quantitative) laboratory studies.
+In Siegen, we are convinced that this is not enough, as it reduces human involvement to a minimum.
+For that purpose, our work resides particularly ethnographically (qualitatively) on the field, directly in user practice.
+That way, systems are developed in direct cooperation with end users (Grounded Design).

 Research and Teaching